What I Want From My VPS and Vault

 • An offline root CA whose private key never leaves /root and is only used to sign intermediate CAs.

-• One intermediate CA per environment (at least test and prod), managed by Vault (pki-test, pki-prod).
+• One intermediate CA per environment (at least test and prod), managed by Vault through environment-specific PKI mounts.

 • Reproducible server certificates for Vault, proxies and apps, issued from Vault instead of random ad-hoc OpenSSL commands.